 Peer Review Process

-Submitted article will be selected and reviewed by editorial boards.
-The submission should be in soft copy format and must be sent to firstname.lastname@example.org in Ms Word file format, double spaces, with letter size paper.
-The length of the article should not exceed 5000 word.
-Please also attach abstract with maximum of 250 words length in English and Bahasa, and six keywords.
-Author should write their institution postal address and also the phone contact in first part of the article.
+Submitted article will be selected and peer reviewed (2 reviewers).
+The submission should be in soft copy format and must be sent to email@example.com in Ms Word file format, double spaces, with letter size paper.
+The length of the article should not exceed 5000 words.
+Please also attach abstract with a maximum of 250 words length in English and Bahasa, and six keywords.
+The author should write their institution postal address and also the phone contact in the first part of the article.

-Article should meet the following structures: introduction, supporting data and the ground of author argument (for articles that are theoretical or methodological should include theoretical discussion and literature study), and conclusion.
+An article should meet the following structures: introduction, supporting data and the ground of author argument (for articles that are theoretical or methodological should include theoretical discussion and literature study), and conclusion.
 All references in the articles should be neatly put in a proper format.
-Footnotes should be written on the bottom part of every page, do not put them at the end of article.
-Bibliography should follow the AAA (American Anthropologist Association) Style.
+Footnotes should be written on the bottom part of every page, do not put them at the end of the article.
+The bibliography should follow the AAA (American Anthropologist Association) Style.